 For moms dealing with PPD, the decision to breastfeed can be difficult.
 Ultimately, there are two factors that these moms should consider: their breastfeeding goals and antidepressant medications.

-The American Academy of Pediatrics recommends that moms breastfeed exclusively for the first six months after childbirth, followed by continuation of breastfeeding for one year or longer.
+The American Academy of Pediatrics recommends that moms breastfeed exclusively for the first six months after childbirth, followed by a continuation of breastfeeding for one year or longer.
 At the same time, baby formula offers a viable alternative to breastfeeding.
-If a mom believes breastfeeding contributes to PPD symptoms, using baby formula ensures her baby will get the vitamins and nutrients necessary for healthy growth and development, while allowing the mom to care for her mental health as well.
+Suppose a mom believes breastfeeding contributes to PPD symptoms.
+In that case, the formula ensures her baby will get the vitamins and nutrients necessary for healthy growth and development while allowing the mom to care for her mental health.

 Comparatively, a doctor may prescribe an antidepressant medication to help a mom address her PPD symptoms.
 Many antidepressants are safe to use during breastfeeding.
-Conversely, it is paramount to check with a doctor to find out if there are any risks associated with an antidepressant that he or she prescribes to treat PPD.
+Conversely, it is paramount to check with a doctor to find out if there are any risks associated with an antidepressant that they prescribe to treat PPD.

-In addition to the aforementioned therapies, Transcrenial Magnetic Stimulation is a popular depression treatment option for new moms.
-TMS therapy does not require anesthesia, electrical shocks, or medications — all of which make it a top alternative to common depression treatments.
+In addition to the therapies above, Transcranial Magnetic Stimulation is a popular depression treatment option for new moms.
+TMS therapy does not require anesthesia, electrical shocks, or medications, making it a top alternative to common depression treatments.

-TMS therapy is safe and noninvasive, and a patient can immediately resume his or her normal activities after a TMS therapy session.
-Over the course of a six-week TMS therapy program, patients notice improvements in sleep and reduction in the severity of their depression symptoms.
-Over 70% of TMS patients experience a significant reduction in symptoms, with 49% of those patients achieving complete remission.
+TMS therapy is safe and noninvasive, and a patient can immediately resume their normal activities after a TMS therapy session.
+Throughout a six-week TMS therapy program, patients notice improvements in sleep and a reduction in the severity of their depression symptoms.
+Over 70% of TMS patients experience a significant decrease in symptoms, with 49% achieving complete remission.

-Many depression therapy options are available, and breastfeeding moms sometimes struggle to find the right depression treatment based on their individual needs.
+Many depression therapy options are available, and breastfeeding moms sometimes struggle to find the proper depression treatment based on their needs.
 In certain instances, these moms ignore their depression symptoms.
 They may even develop PPD, which puts a breastfeeding mom and her baby in danger.

 At Clear Mind Treatment, we want our patients to find a depression treatment that delivers long-lasting results.
 For breastfeeding moms struggling with depression symptoms, we encourage you to meet with a doctor to explore your depression treatment options.
 If you find traditional depression treatment options fail to deliver the desired results, we are happy to discuss TMS therapy with you, a revolutionary depression treatment.

 TMS therapy is a drug-free depression treatment that provides results.
-To date, we have performed over 30,000 TMS treatments, resulting in a 49% remission rate and 70% response rate.
+We have performed over 30,000 TMS treatments, resulting in 49% remission and 70% response rates.
 We also continue to innovate and explore ways to help our patients achieve the best-possible TMS therapy results.

-At Clear Mind Treatment our team is available to meet with you and determine if you are a good candidate for TMS therapy.
+At Clear Mind Treatment, our team can meet with you and determine if you are a good candidate for TMS therapy.